dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 -   Microsoft Intune Endpoint Protection is removed from the computer.
 If the computer has another endpoint application installed and it is disabled, that application can be re-enabled after Microsoft Intune Endpoint Protection is removed.
 This ensures that your computers are protected.

--   All policies are removed from the computer and the values that were set by the policies will be changed.
+-   All policies are removed from the computer and the values that were set by the policies are changed.

 -   The computer no longer receives software updates or malware definition updates from the Intune service.